 Attach Center to Flower

 Use a hot glue gun to secure the middle part to the flower base.
-Carefully add a dot of hot glue to the center (where the stem connects to the flower) and press the orange coil on.
+Carefully add a dot of hot glue to the center (where the stem connects to the flower), and secure the orange coil.

-We recommend having a parent/guardian supervise this step for kids under 12-years-old.
+It's recommended to have a parent/guardian supervise this step for kids under 12 years of age.
 Even the most seasoned crafters can still get burned.Continue to 11 of 12 below.

 11 of 12